-I’m a psychologist licensed in Kansas and North Carolina.
+I’m a psychologist licensed in Kansas, Iowa, and North Carolina.
 I provide individual psychotherapy for adults interested in learning how to practice living their best life.
 I earned my PhD in the clinical health psychology program at University of Missouri-Kansas City and completed a postdoctoral fellowship in clinical psychology at Duke Integrative Medicine in Durham, NC.
 I was a veterinary anesthesiologist in my previous career and still enjoy being part of the veterinary community and hearing about my patient’s animal family members.

 My career in veterinary medicine focused on teaching, research, and service as a tenured faculty member at Colleges of Veterinary Medicine (Virgnia Tech and WesternU).
 I’ve spent almost all of my adult life in college towns and have enjoyed living in Lawrence since 2005.
 My wife is also a veterinarian and my daughter is a graduate of Free State High School and Texas A&M (as are her mother and father).